streamshub/flink-sql-examples/docs/secure-kafka/_index.md

 It allows you to access the power of Flink's distributed stream processing abilities with a familiar interface.
 In this tutorial, we go over ways to securely connect to Kafka from Flink SQL.

-The tutorial is based on the StreamsHub [Flink SQL Examples](https://github.com/streamshub/flink-sql-examples) repository and the code can be found under the [`tutorials/secure-kafka`](https://github.com/streamshub/flink-sql-examples/tree/main/tutorials/anomaly-detection) directory.
+The tutorial is based on the StreamsHub [Flink SQL Examples](https://github.com/streamshub/flink-sql-examples) repository and the code can be found under the [`tutorials/secure-kafka`](https://github.com/streamshub/flink-sql-examples/tree/main/tutorials/secure-kafka) directory.

 > Note:
 > - This tutorial only covers authentication, not authorization.
-> - All the commands below are meant to be ran from the `tutorials` directory.
+> - All the commands below are meant to be run from the `tutorials` directory.
 > - The Flink SQL commands assume the query is being run on our Flink distribution.
 >   - `quay.io/streamshub/flink-sql-runner`
 >     - Includes Strimzi's OAuth 2.0 callback handler.